Instant Pot Tomato Soup – creamy & easy to make!

 Tomato soup is comfort food.
 Hot and creamy, with bright tomato flavor, it warms you up on a cool day.
 Perfect for lunch or dinner, tomato soup is always welcome in a lunchbox thermos, or at a tailgater picnic.
 Doesn’t a bowl of tomato soup sound so good right now?

-- Canned tomatoes: 2 large (28 oz.) cans of whole peeled tomatoes.
-You can use fresh tomatoes if you prefer.
+- Canned tomatoes: The base of this recipe is two large (28 oz.) cans of whole peeled tomatoes.
+You can use fresh tomatoes if you happen to have an abundance of vine-ripened tomatoes.

 - Onion: Choose a sweet onion or whatever you happen to have in your pantry.